What is Behavioral Segmentation?

 4. Tailor by Inbound Traffic Sources

 Prospects who discover you through social media have very different expectations than folks who clicked on an ad or came through an affiliate link.
-Divide an email marketing campaign by inbound traffic source so you can match your messages more effectively when retargeting.
+Divide an email marketing campaign by an inbound traffic source so you can match your messages more effectively when retargeting.

 - Offer the same discount to people who came to your site from an ad but didn’t purchase